dojoengine/book/src/cairo/commands.md

 ### The `emit!` command

 The `emit!` command is used to emit custom events.

-Use it like this:
+These events are indexed by [torii](../toolchain/torii/overview.md)

 ```rust,ignore
 emit!(world, Moved { address: caller, direction });
 ```

+This will emit these values which could be captured by a client or you could query these via [torii](../toolchain/torii/overview.md)